NinjaScriptors/401-project/README.md

 ## Installations and Setup

+### Running Locally

-1. Install `Node.js` and `npm` on your local machine.
+* Make sure that `Node.js` and `npm` are installed on your local machine.

-2. Clone or Download the repository
+1. Clone or Download the repository

 ```
 git clone
 ```

-3. Start the server
+2. Start the server

 ```
 npm init -y
 ```

-4. Start MongoDB
+3. Start MongoDB

 ```
 sudo service mongod start
 ```

-5. Install Dependencies
+4. Install Dependencies

 ```
 npm install
 ```

-6. Start the application
+5. Start the application

 ```
 npm start base-64 bcryptjs dotenv express jsonwebtoken mongoose
 ```

-7. In your `.env` file, add the following
+6. In your `.env` file, add the following

 ```
 PORT